Emperor2000/Raven/README.md

 ### [V0.9.0]
 - RavenStatusItem: An element used to track the status of an action/result.
 - RavenNodeItem: A connectable element that can interact with another node (receive/transmit data).
-- RavenMultiLineTextInputItem: Similar to the text input item, but allows adding inpt to a multiline field.
+- RavenMultiLineTextInputItem: Similar to the text input item, but allows adding input to a multiline field.
 - The RavenTextInputItem is no longer considered experimental; it should work reliably and support several common keyboard operations such as: cut text, copy text, paste text, delete character in front of text and delete backwards.

 Features: